 If it is necessary to refer an incident to the police, this will be done through dialling 101.
 If a pupil is deemed to be at risk of immediate harm, the police will be contacted through dialling 999.

 Recording incidents

-All incidents whereby nude/semi-nude images are shared, and the decisions made in responding to them will be recorded on CPOMS.
-The record-keeping arrangements set out in section 12 of this policy also apply to recording incidents of sharing nude/semi-nude images.
+All sexting incidents and the decisions made in responding to them will be recorded on CPOMS.
+The record-keeping arrangements set out in section 12 of this policy also apply to recording incidents of sexting.

 Curriculum coverage